FAQs on General Financial Aid Information

 - Must be registered for the next semester as a full-time student.

 Upon the receipt of the required documents, the office will re-evaluate each student for aid.
 Based on the information provided on the required forms and the availability of university, federal and state funds, an award package will be sent.

-- What is the Estimated Family Contribution or EFC?
+- What is the Estimated Family Contribution (EFC)?

-The Estimated Family Contribution or EFC is the amount of money a family is expected to contribute toward the cost of attendance.
-This number is derived from the Federal Income Tax Return, W2 and Asset information that parent’s and student’s provide on the CSS Profile and the FAFSA application.
+The Estimated Family Contribution (EFC) is the amount of money a family is expected to contribute toward the cost of attendance.
+This number is derived from the information that parents and students provide on the CSS Profile and the FAFSA.

 - How is my family’s need determined?